Iterable/iterable-swift-sdk/README.md

 @import IterableSDK;
 ```

-### 2. Initialize the API with API key
+### 2. Set an API key

-In your app delegate, on application launch in the `application:didFinishLaunchingWithOptions:` method, initialize the Iterable SDK:
+In the `application:didFinishLaunchingWithOptions:` method of your app
+delegate, call `initialize(apiKey:launchOptions:config:)`, passing in your
+Iterable API key:

 *Swift*